google/xls/docs_src/ir_overview.md

 *   XLS has a single IR representation which is used from the front-end down to the RTL-level.
-A single representation throughout the compiler enables maximal resuse of analysis and transformation components.
+A single representation throughout the compiler enables maximal reuse of analysis and transformation components.
 Often compilers have different specialized IRs (or "dialects") for different levels of abstraction which can add complexity and inhibit reusability.
 However, in XLS this tradeoff between specialization and reusability is unnecessary